 - Status Code 204 – This status code indicates that a request has been satisfied by the server and that no further information is required to be returned.
 These status codes include, for instance,

-– Status code 304- The status code 304 is utilized for browser caching.
+- Status code 304- Status code 304 is utilized for browser caching.
 The client or user may continue to utilize the answer or cached version if it has not been changed.
 A browser may, for instance, ask if a resource has been updated for a certain period.
 The status code 304 is sent if it hasn’t.
 A status code 200 is sent along with the resource if it has been changed.

 - Status Code 400 – A client error prevents the server from understanding and processing a request.
 Examples of issues that result in the status code 400 being delivered include missing data, domain validation issues, and improper formatting.

 - Status code 401- When authentication is necessary but has failed or has not been provided, status code 401 is requested.

 Read Also:- Tutorial On Web Testing with Katalon Studio